unitedstates/inspectors-general/README.md

 This will fetch the latest reports from the [Inspector General for the US Postal Service](http://uspsoig.gov) and write them to disk, along with JSON metadata.

-Reports are broken up by agency, and by year.
+Reports are broken up by IG, and by year.
 So a USPS IG report from 2013 with a scraper-determined ID of `no-ar-13-010` will create the following files:

 ```
 /data/usps/2013/no-ar-13-010/report.json